How to Calculate a Rental Property's Profitability Index

 100,000 ÷ 122,566 = 1.2257

-The profitability index is just one of many approaches investors take when they're trying to make a prudent real estate investing decision.
-By itself it offers little.
-But when taken in conjunction with other investment methods, the index can be a helpful tool indeed.
+Of course, profitability index is just one of many approaches investors take when trying to make a prudent real estate investing decision, and by itself it offers little.
+But when taken in conjunction with other investment methods and returns, the index can be a helpful tool.

 Here's to your real estate investing success!